luiswirth/bsc-thesis/src/matter/mesh.typ

 }
 ```

 == Simplicial Skeleton

-Simplicies are the building blocks of our mesh.
+Simplices are the building blocks of our mesh.
+If we construct our mesh from
-If we build our mesh from coordinate simplicies, then we have the typical euclidean
+coordinate simplices, we obtain the typical Euclidean extrinsic description
-extrinsic description of an embedded mesh, that contains all geometric information.
+of an embedded mesh, which inherently contains all geometric information.
+As
-As an embedding the union of these coordinate simplicies really is a
+an embedding, the union of these coordinate simplices forms an $n$-dimensional
-$n$-dimensional region of $N$-dimensional of euclidean space.
+region within an $N$-dimensional Euclidean space.

-If we, in contrast, build our mesh only from abstract simplicies, then
+If we, in contrast, build our mesh using only abstract simplices, we lack
-we are missing this full geometric information.
-since, abstract simplicies only specify the vertices (as indices) that they are made of.
+this explicit geometric information, since abstract simplices only specify the
-This information however fully defines the topology of our discrete
+vertices (via indices) they comprise.
+This information, however, fully defines
-$n$-manifold @hatcher:algtop.
+the *topology* of our discrete $n$-manifold @hatcher:algtop.
+The connectivity
-If two simplicies share the same vertices, then these are connected, by either
-being adjacent or by being incident.
+between simplices—whether they are adjacent or incident—is determined entirely
+by shared vertices.
 This makes the topology purely combinatorial.

-In the following sections we study this simplicial topology and implement data
+In the following sections, we will study this simplicial topology and implement
-structures and algorithms related to it.
+the necessary data structures and algorithms.

 #v(1cm)

-To define the topology of our simplicial $n$-manifold, we just need
+To define the topology of a simplicial $n$-manifold at its highest dimension, we
-to store the $n$-simplicies that make it up.
+only need to store the set of $n$-simplices that constitute it.
+This collection
-This defines the topology of the mesh at the top-level.
+defines the top-level structure of the mesh.
+Such a collection of $n$-simplices,
-We call such a collection of $n$-simplicies that share the same vertices a $n$-skeleton @hatcher:algtop.
+typically sharing vertices from a common pool, is called an $n$-skeleton
+@hatcher:algtop.

 ```rust
 /// A container for sorted simplicies of the same dimension.